Verdict: Attractive for ST, under watch over LT

 For now, one can apply in the IPO with the short term view.

-Grey Market Premium (GMP) of IndiaMart: Grey Market Premium of IndiaMart India is an unofficial figure, against guidelines of SEBI.
+Grey Market Premium (GMP) of IndiaMart: Grey Market Premium of IndiaMart is an unofficial figure, against guidelines of SEBI.
 We strongly recommend investors against following the grey market premium.
 To know more about grey market premium and how it operates, read our article on ‘grey market premium’ in Pathshala column.

 Disclosure: No Interest.